JohnSnowLabs/spark-nlp/docs/_posts/2020-05-07-assertion_i2b2_en.md

 {:.h2_title}
 ## Description
-Assertion of Clinical Entities based on Deep Learning Deep learning named entity recognition model for assertions
+Assertion of Clinical Entities based on Deep Learning.
+Identifies the status of predicted entities based on their context.

 ## Predicted Entities
 hypothetical, present, absent, possible, conditional, associated_with_someone_else